-Old entertainment districts are typically located in the vicinity of the main train station in small to mid-sized Taiwanese cities like Xīnyíng 新營 but the sugar factory, with its thousands of workers, pulled the economic center of gravity to the southwest.
-All six theaters I found information about were located in the area just north of a bridge leading over the sugar railway tracks from the factory itself.
-The oldest of these was founded in 1933 as Xīnxìtái 新戲臺 and destroyed during World War II.
-The eponymous Xinying Theater 新營戲院 was built in the post-war period and ran for decades before it was demolished sometime in the last few years.
-Kānglè Theater 康樂戲院 appears to arrived on the scene somewhat later and closed in 2002.
-I went to have a look but it didn’t look all that interesting nor was it accessible.
+Old entertainment districts are typically located in the vicinity of the main train station in small to mid-sized Taiwanese cities like Xinying but the sugar factory, with its thousands of workers, pulled the economic center of gravity to the southwest.
+All six golden age theaters in town were located in the area just north of a bridge leading over the sugar railway tracks from the factory itself1.
+In those days film was the primary form of mass entertainment and it must have been quite a lively scene when factory workers clocked out in the evenings!

 The interior of the old theater proved to be mostly empty.
 After the fire most of the debris has been removed and some effort has been undertaken to tidy things up.
-Most curious is the fact that whoever knocked down most of the walls and removed all the rubbish inside didn’t finish the job.
+Most curious was the fact that whoever knocked down most of the walls and removed all the rubbish inside didn’t finish the job.
 Miraculously, the back third of the building is still standing, and a vintage movie projector remains in place, rusting under the open sky.

 - This is an odd name for a theater in Taiwan and I’m not entirely certain of the subtext.
 A literal translation would be “a film is like life”, a reversal of “life is like a film”.
 Sometimes you’ll see both these expressions paired together (人生如戲，戲如人生).
 Other times it’s “life is like a film, but it cannot be rewound” (人生如戲，但是不能倒帶重播). ↩